NiuHuangxiaozi/Guarding-the-Dream/README.md

 ------

-The GET MORE STARS button refers to update the tower.
-User can use the score to build new tower and get scores through killing the monsters.
+The "GET MORE STARS" button is used to upgrade towers.
+Users can spend their scores to build new towers and earn additional scores by defeating monsters.